-- 1. \\2025 UPDATE\\ Junior Fair exhibitors must be members of a youth organization with adult leadership and an educational program approved by the Fair.
-Exhibitors must be enrolled in the youth organization by March 1 to exhibit at that year's Dane County Fair.
-Either the Exhibitor or the Organization must be located in Dane County.
-Exhibitors may be residents of Dane County or a neighboring county, and Organizations may be headquartered in Dane County or a neighboring county (examples include 4-H, FFA, FHA-HERO, YMCA, YWCA, Scouts BSA, Girl Scouts, Pioneers, after school clubs, Youth Civil Air Patrol, Junior Breed Organization, etc.).
-Junior Breed Organizations may be based in Dane County, the State of Wisconsin, or nationally if a state or county location does not exist.
-All 4-H enrollments must be filed at the Dane County Extension Office (5201 Fen Oak). - 2.
+- 1. Junior Fair exhibitors must be members of a youth organization with adult leadership and an educational program approved by the Fair; and, be residents of Dane County or a neighboring county.
+Exhibitors must be enrolled in a youth organization by March 1 to exhibit at that year's Dane County Fair.
+Organizations must be headquartered in Dane County (examples include 4-H, FFA, FHA-HERO, YMCA, YWCA, Scouts BSA, Girl Scouts, Pioneers, after school clubs, Youth Civil Air Patrol, Junior Breed Organization, etc.).
+All 4-H enrollments must be filed at the Extension Office (5201 Fen Oak). - 2.
 Exhibitors must list age & grade as of January 1 of exhibit year on entry form.
 NOTE: Exhibitors who have learning or physical disabilities may exhibit according to their developmental or functional age.
 A letter from the parent and adult leader must be emailed to/submitted to the Fair Office to be considered. - 3.
 Exhibitors must not have reached their 20th birthday by January 1 of the current year to exhibit.
 Other than Cloverbuds, exhibitors must be enrolled in third grade to participate at the Dane County Fair, as of January 1 of the exhibit year. - 4.
-All exhibits must be the result of exhibitor's work in the current exhibit year. - 5. \\2025 UPDATE\\ 4-H and other youth organizations exhibitors may exhibit only in those departments or classes which correspond to projects in which the exhibitor is enrolled.
-Market Beef must be enrolled in the 4-H project area by January 1.
-4-H project changes (additions/drops) must be filed through the Extension Office and completed by March 1 for that year's Fair. - 6.
+All exhibits must be the result of exhibitor's work in the current exhibit year. - 5.
+4-H exhibitors may exhibit only in those departments or classes which correspond to projects in which the exhibitor is enrolled.
+Project changes (additions/drops) must be filed through the Extension Office and completed by March 1 for that year's Fair. - 6.
 Individual school projects, if enrolled in the corresponding 4-H project, are allowed and will receive no discrimination. - 7.
 Exhibitors from other (non-4-H) youth organizations must exhibit in departments corresponding to the educational focus of their organization. - a.
 FFA exhibitors may exhibit in departments that correspond with courses taken through FFA or departments in which students have taken courses at school. - b.
 Other non-4-H organizations may only participate in departments that correspond with the educational focus of the organization. - c.
 In all cases, entries must be authorized by an advisor or club leader, verifying the departments the exhibitor plans to participate in at the Dane County Fair were in fact part of that exhibitor's educational focus for the current year.